 Any parent can volunteer.
-Volunteers who will be with less than three students must submit to a background check.
+Volunteers must submit to a background check.

 Please contact Marie Shehan at extension 105 for information regarding volunteer opportunities

 PEANUT AND OTHER FOOD ALLERGIES

 Important note: It is impossible to create an environment that is truly peanut, tree-nut, or allergen free.
 Creating the illusion that North Hills Christian School is free of allergens is misleading and potentially harmful.
 Therefore, the following policies have been established solely in an effort to increase communication awareness about allergens, and in an effort to reduce the possibility of exposure through direct consumption or cross contamination.
 Parents and staff members should adhere to the following guidelines: